nishain-de-silva/JSONPaper/README.md

 ```
 would give you an output:
 ```
+[nonNestedParent] occurred on query path (user.details.name.first)
+        At attribute index 2
-[nonNestedParent] intermediate parent is a leaf node and non-nested.
-Cannot transverse further occurred on the index: 2
+        Reason: intermediate parent is a leaf node and non-nested.
+Cannot transverse further {
-{
     "user": {
         "details": {